rcbops-cookbooks/swift/README.md

  * [:keystone][:admin_user]

-In addition, there are some attributess used by osops-utils to find interfaces on particular devices.
+In addition, there are some attributes used by osops-utils to find interfaces on particular devices.

  * node[:osops_networks][:swift] - CIDR of the storage network (what